technologEEE-NJ/oxygendiscord/README.md

 Q: How do I join the server?\
 A: We will send out a link to join the discord server.
 TODO

+Q: What do I do after I join the server?\
+A: Please check out the following channels:
+- #-welcome
+- #-rules
+- #-jackbox-onboarding

 ### Games
 #### Jackbox Games